5 Reasons to Take a Day Trip to Pompeii from Rome

 1. Pompeii is an easy day trip from Rome.

 Pompeii is about 150 miles away from Rome and easily accessible by train or car.
 The train route takes about an hour to Naples, then requires a half hour bus to the archeological site.
-(There you can explore the site on your own or take a guided tour.)
+From there you can explore the site on your own or take a guided tour.
+(Book your train tickets here.)
 Driving takes about 2.5 hours.

 While it’s possible to do a day trip on your own, it’s easier to take a guided day trip that includes transportation.
 Many tours include other stops along the way, like the one I took that included Naples.
 (More on that below.)
 Or there are tours that stop in the Amalfi Coast and Positano (in addition to Pompeii) from Rome, all in a day!